How a U.S. Government Debt Default Impacts Military Members and VeteransUpdated: May 10, 2023

 Military pay in a government shutdown

-The government advised reservists, active members of the Coast Guard, and the National Guard to work during the 2018 shutdown.
+The government required active-duty personnel, as well as Guard and Reserve members on active-duty orders, to report to work during the 2018 shutdown.
 However, they would not be paid unless Congress passed legislation to exempt military wages during the shutdown.
-Retired military personnel and Survivor’s Benefit plan recipients would still receive payment.

 GI Bill benefits and VA disability pay

 During the 2018 government shutdown, GI Bill benefits and VA disability pay were not affected.
-Yet, the VA warned that if the shutdown of 2013 were extended for more than a few weeks, checks to more than 5.1 million veterans would likely be delayed.
+Yet, the VA warned that if the shutdown were extended for more than a few weeks, checks to more than 5.1 million veterans would likely be delayed.

 Medical care on- and off-base